keithasaurus/koda-validate/README.md

     ["reading", "cooking"]
 ))
 ```
-In the opinion of this library, yes, data that uses integers, bools, and tuples as keys simultaneously are _weird_.
+In the opinion of this library, yes, dictionaries that use integers, bools, and tuples as keys simultaneously are _weird_.
 But we still
 validate it :sparkles:

-In the `RecordValidator`, you can also validate the entire object after keys are validated by providing a `validate_object` argument.
+In `RecordValidator`, you can also validate the entire object after keys are validated by providing a `validate_object` argument.
 ```python
 from dataclasses import dataclass